coderabbitai/coderabbit-docs/docs/self-hosted/bitbucket.md

 ---
-title: Use Self-Hosted CodeRabbit With Bitbucket Server
+title: Use Self-Hosted CodeRabbit With  Bitbucket Datacenter
-sidebar_label: Bitbucket Server
+sidebar_label:  Bitbucket Datacenter
-description: Instructions to self-host CodeRabbit and integrate it with Bitbucket Server.
+description: Instructions to self-host CodeRabbit and integrate it with  Bitbucket Datacenter.
 sidebar_position: 4
 ---